VLAD-Grasp: Zero-shot Grasp Detection via Vision-Language Models: Experiments

 \subsection{Real World Deployment}

-We perform real-world evaluations of our method to demonstrate its feasibility for realistic tasks.
-We deploy our method on a Franka Research 3 robot with a Franka Panda Hand comprising a parallel jaw gripper.
-We obtain RGB-D observations with a wrist-mounted ORBBEC Femto Mega camera.
-The initial scene image $I_S$ is captured from a top-down view, in accordance with the ideal dynamic range for the depth sensor, with a white background that mimics the setup of the Jacquard dataset.
-Following image capture, VLAD generates the optimal grasp location on the object and outputs an oriented grasp rectangle in the original image space $I_S$.
+We evaluate VLAD-Grasp on real-world robotic grasping to demonstrate its feasibility for realistic tasks.
+We deploy on a Franka Research 3 robot with a Franka Panda Hand comprising a parallel jaw gripper.
+We obtain RGB-D observations with a wrist-mounted ORBBEC Femto Mega camera, from which VLAD-Grasp outputs a grasp candidate in the image space.
 The robot then uses its end-effector pose and the camera's relative extrinsics to obtain an approximate grasp pose above the object.
 Next, the robot hand approaches the object, closes the gripper to grasp the object, and lifts for several seconds to validate a successful hold.
-If the object remains in the gripper when time elapses, we consider this a success, else failure.
-We present video demonstrations in the supplementary material, which show the robustness of our method's performance in the real-world.
+Results in Tab.~\ref{tab:metrics-rw} demonstrate the efficacy of VLAD-Grasp in generating consistent, physically plausible grasps for a variety of real-world objects.
+We complement the results with videos demonstrating the robustness of our method's performance in the real-world (see the supplementary material).